Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

-Figure~\ref{fig:clust} represents the results from clustering the 100 instances of the 6 DGPs, using the 21 MNet features and the $k$-means algorithm with $k=6.$ It is noticeable the perfect attribution of \texttt{cBWN} and \texttt{sVAR} samples across two different clusters (clusters 1 and 3), the attribution of \texttt{iBWN} and \texttt{wVAR} samples across the same cluster (cluster 2), and a homogeneous attribution of GARCH samples (\texttt{wGARCH} and \texttt{sGARCH}) across two clusters (4 and 5), and some samples of \texttt{cBWN} and \texttt{sGARCH} across cluster 6 since $k = 6$ and the GARCH samples are the most disparate in the feature space.
+Figure~\ref{fig:clust} shows the results for DGP clustering using the 21 MHVG features and the $k$-means algorithm with $k=6$ (ground truth).
+Notably, there is a perfect attribution of \texttt{cBWN} and \texttt{sVAR} samples across two different clusters (clusters 1 and 3), the attribution of \texttt{iBWN} and \texttt{wVAR} samples to the same cluster (cluster 2), and a uniform attribution of GARCH samples (\texttt{wGARCH} and \texttt{sGARCH}) across two clusters (4 and 5).
+Additionally, some samples of \texttt{cBWN} and \texttt{sGARCH} are found in cluster 6, consistent with the chosen $k = 6$ and the inherent dissimilarity of VGARCH samples in the feature space.

-The clustering exercise was performed considering subsets of the MNet feature set.
-The results summarized in Table~\ref{table:clust_res} indicate that inter-layer edges contain, in fact, information about the MTS, leading to better clustering results.

-Subgraphs with both intra-layer edges and inter-layer edges add information that leads to improvements in the clustering results (compare the last three rows of the Table with the first two).
-The results show that cross-HVG of inter-layer edges capture different properties from MTS data, that, as we expected, translate into better clustering results.
-Also note that the results of ARI and NMI from the set of intra-layer features are good results, because the DGP under analysis involves the same statistical process for the two time series components whose properties inherent to each process are also captured by the HVG mapping methods.
+We also conducted the clustering analysis considering the different MNet feature sets described in Section~\ref{sec4}.
+The summarized results in Table~\ref{table:clust_res} indicate that inter-layer edges contain valuable information about MTS data, leading to improved cluster outcomes.
+Subgraphs incorporating both intra-layer edges and inter-layer edges contribute additional information, resulting in enhanced clustering compared to using only intra-layer features (compare the last three rows with the first two).
+The findings reveal that Cross-HVG of inter-layer edges capture distinct properties of MTS data, yielding improved clustering outcomes as anticipated.
+Also, note that ARI and NMI results from the set of intra-layer features are favorable, reflecting the shared statistical process in the DGP being analyzed for the two time series components.
+The inherent properties of each process are effectively captured by the HVG mapping methods.